 Pre-eclampsia in pregnancy can cause a few complications and in rare instances these can be life-threatening, so to avoid the risk to mum and baby your doctor may suggest delivering baby a few weeks early.
 It might not be what you had in mind but it might be the safest option.
 Try not to worry as lots of babies are delivered a bit early and are just fine.
-Once baby is born your blood pressure should go back to normal in a few days or even hours, although it could take months.
+Once baby is born your blood pressure should go back to normal in a few days or even hours, although it could take longer.
 Don’t worry, you’ll be closely monitored to make sure everything’s ok.

 If pre-eclampsia is not treated it could lead to eclampsia which is much more serious for both mum and baby.
 It is rare, but it’s worth being aware of so you can keep on top of it.